Article ID: 825107 - View products that this article applies to.

 Hotfix installation instructionsWarning Serious problems might occur if you modify the registry incorrectly by using Registry Editor or by using another method.
 These problems might require that you reinstall your operating system.
 Microsoft cannot guarantee that these problems can be solved.
 Modify the registry at your own risk.

-After you install this hotfix, you must create a new registry subkey to enable the hotfix.
+You must create a new registry subkey to enable the functionality in the hotfix.
 After you enable the hotfix, the domain controller will no longer try to authenticate a domainless logon by querying external trusts.

 Important This new behavior may cause unwanted side effects if you have clients that do not send domain names with their logon requests.
 Such clients may include Microsoft Windows 98 clients and Microsoft Outlook Web Access.
 These programs will still work if the user account is in the Windows 2000 Server domain or in the global catalog.
 You should only experience problems if a user account is in an external domain.